 Use Repository|Clone to create a clone of another Git, Mercurial or SVN repository.

 Specify the repository to clone either as a remote URL (e.g. ssh://[email protected]:port/path), or, if the repository is locally available on your file system, as a file path.
 In the Selection step you can configure whether submodules should be fetched as well: usually you will have this option selected, because submodules are an integral part of the main repository you are cloning.
 You should deselect this option only, if you do not wish to receive certain submodules.
 For details, refer to Submodules.
 Similarly, you will want to fetch the entire repository usually, including all heads and tags.
 If you are only interested in a specific head (branch) or tag, you may restrict the clone here.
 Note that a few Git commands do not work properly for such partial repositories (e.g. Pull with Rebase).
-In the subsequent steps you have to provide the path to the local directory where the clone should be created and a few clone options.
+In the subsequent steps you have to provide the path to the local directory where the clone should be created and the project to which the repository should be assigned.

 Use Repository|Settings to configure certain repository-specific settings.